hemisemidemipresent/cyberquincy/parser/README.md

 )
 ```

-In contrast, this takes in either
+In contrast, this takes in EITHER
 1. a natural number AND a mode
 2. just a map.

 Another key parser to be aware of is `AnyOrderParser`.
-It's pretty simple: you provide a list of parsers and the command parser will look for user input in any permutation of the parser ordering, as in
+It's pretty simple: you provide a list of parsers and the command parser will look for an order-agnostic match.
+Here's an example:

 ```js
 const parsed = CommandParser.parse(